 - Punitive damages (when applicable)

 Punitive damages are those intended to punish the defendant for their misconduct.
 They are not available in most cases.
-However, you may have a strong claim for punitive damages if the at-fault party’s actions were shocking or egregious.
+However, you may have a strong claim for punitive damages if the at-fault party’s actions were egregious.
 To discuss the potential value of your third-party claim, contact our work injury attorneys at The Cagle Law Firm.

 They are professional, knowledgeable and they care.
 From the day I met Zane, I didn’t worry anymore about the outcome and it was a relief.
 They break the stereotypes of personal injury attorneys.
 When you’re hurt, you need someone who is knowledgeable and aggressive and is going to be on your side.